 Relying on a smartphone in an area that you know hardly gets any signal will not be any help to you.
-Sure, sometimes we never know where we’re going to be when disaster strikes but thinking about the places you frequent daily.
+Sure, sometimes you never know where you’re going to be when disaster strikes, but think about the places you frequent daily.
 Doing this will help you figure out what communication tools you can use in that area.

 Availability and Attainability

 Another thing to think about is how easily you can get your chosen communication tool in your area.
 Is it readily available, and can you get spare parts without a problem?
 It’s important to ask these questions before disasters hit so you can prepare adequately.
 You don’t want to be owning an expensive radio that breaks down right before a storm hits, with spare parts to repair only available five cities over.

 Local Communication vs. Long-Range Communication

 Another factor to consider is whether you’ll be using it for local communication or long-range communication.
 If you’re part of a local prepper or survival group in your area, you’ll want to have dedicated walkie-talkies.
 Meanwhile, if you’re going to reach out over longer distances when disaster hits, you’ll want to look into ham radios.

 Never underestimate the importance of communication, especially during emergencies.
 As a prepper, you must equip yourself with a variety of communication devices.

 Teach yourself and your family members how to use these devices efficiently.
 Don’t forget to list down important phone numbers beforehand.
 Keep your batteries charged and have a concrete plan of action that includes designated meeting places and out-of-town contacts.

 Remember, open lines enable faster response from authorities, efficient evacuations, and ultimately, survival.